daniel-farina/osmosis/docs/network/README.md

 tar -xjf genesis.tar.bz2
 ```

-Next, copy the current osmosisd binary into the cosmovisor/genesis folder with the following command
+Next, copy the current osmosisd binary into the cosmovisor/genesis folder:

 ```bash
 cp $GOPATH/bin/osmosisd ~/.osmosisd/cosmovisor/genesis/bin
 ```

-To check your work, ensure the version of cosmovisor and osmosisd are the same
+To check your work, ensure the version of cosmovisor and osmosisd are the same:

 ```bash
 cosmovisor version